Essay on Save Trees, Secure Tomorrow in English for Students Exams

 Trees play a crucial role in regulating water cycles.
 They absorb rainwater, reduce runoff, and contribute to groundwater recharge.
 Deforestation disrupts these processes, leading to increased flooding, soil erosion, and water scarcity.
 Saving trees is vital for maintaining water balance, ensuring a sustainable supply for both ecosystems and human communities.

-READ ALSO: A Bus Accident - Short Essay in English Language for School Students
+READ ALSO: Essay on Abraham Lincoln in English for Students Exams

 Air Quality Improvement